 Calculation

-Sets the method of calculation display.
+Sets the method of calculation.
 When invoked by the menu command or via the icon, the Method Setup - Calculation dialog will open.
 When utilizing a multi-detector chromatogram, the tab will be common to all signals.

 Method Setup - Calculation